sonjaskagestad/SuggestedProducts/README.md

 ## Usage

-Please download the Repository and unzip the zip files.
-Run the program using this command
+Please download the Repository and run the file SuggestedProducts.py using this command:
  ```bash
 python SuggestedProducts.py
 ```